Improving Domain Generalization with Domain Relations: Preliminaries

 Concretely, following~\citet{koh2021wilds}, we consider a setting in which the overall data distribution is drawn from a set of domains $\mathcal{D}=\{1,\ldots,D\}$, where each domain $d\in \mathcal{D}$ is associated with a domain-specific data distribution $P_d$ over a set $(X, Y, d)=\{(x_i, y_i, d)\}_{i=1}^{n_d}$.
 The training distribution and test distribution are both considered to be mixture distributions of the $D$ domains, i.e., $P^{tr}=\sum_{d\in \mathcal{D}}r_d^{tr} P_d$ and $P^{ts}=\sum_{d\in \mathcal{D}}r_d^{ts} P_d$, respectively, where ${r_d^{tr}}$ and ${r_d^{ts}}$ denote the mixture probabilities in the training set and test set, respectively.
 We also define the training domains and test domains as $\mathcal{D}^{tr}=\{d\in \mathcal{D} | r_d^{tr}>0\}$ and $\mathcal{D}^{ts}=\{d\in \mathcal{D} | r_d^{ts}>0\}$, respectively.
 In this paper, we consider domain shifts, where the test domains are disjoint from the training domains, i.e., $\mathcal{D}^{tr} \cap \mathcal{D}^{ts} = \emptyset$.
 In addition, the domain ID of training and test datapoints are available.

-\textbf{Domain Relations.} In this study, we aim to deal with domain shift by leveraging domain relations.
-Domain relations refer to the similarity or relatedness between different domains.
-As an example, let's consider the task of protein-ligand binding affinity prediction, where each protein is treated as a separate domain.
-If two proteins have similar protein sequences or belong to the same protein family, they can be considered related domains.
-To formalize domain relations, we define an undirected domain similarity matrix $\mathcal{A}=\{a_{ij}\}_{i,j=1}^D$, where each element $a_{ij}$ represents the strength of the relation between domains $i$ and $j$.
+\textbf{Domain Relations and Domain Meta-Data.} In this study, our objective is to address domain shift by harnessing the power of domain relations, which encapsulate the similarity or relatedness between different domains.
+To illustrate this concept, we focus on the protein-ligand binding affinity prediction task, where each protein is treated as an individual domain.
+Domains are considered related if they exhibit similar protein sequences or belong to the same protein family.
+To formalize these domain relations, we introduce an undirected domain similarity matrix denoted as $\mathcal{A}=\{a_{ij}\}_{i,j=1}^D$, where each element $a_{ij}$ quantifies the strength of the relationship between domains $i$ and $j$.
+In this paper, we derive the domain relations by leveraging domain meta-data $\mathcal{M}=\{m_i\}_{i=1}^D$, which depict the distinctive properties of each domain.